grabosky/Simple-Python-Scripts/README.md

 wordParserAndCounter.py - Opens hamlet.txt and prints the most commonly used words with number of times used

 rssFeedParser.py - Parses and prints titles and content of a RSS feed

+functionExample.py - Simple example of function in Python